 What improvements are planned?

-Future improvements include: Addressing the larger number of cloud-shadow false-positives in northern latitudes, updating the terrain shadow masks to be more effective, updating the reference water map, and adding a new "recurring flood" data value to the product.
+Future improvements include: Addressing the larger number of cloud-shadow false-positives in northern latitudes, updating the reference water map, processing and making available historical products back to 2003, adding a new "recurring flood" data value to the product, and incorporating VIIRS imagery to the product.
 See User Guide section 7 for more information.